 Recon nmendation detail Comply Yes/No 6.1 A listed entity should provide information about itself and its governance to investors via its website.
-Yes 6.2 A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors.
-Yes 6.3 A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders.
-Yes 6.4 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
+Yes 6.2 A listed entity should have an investor relations program that facilitates effective two-way communication with investors.
+Yes 6.3 A listed entity should disclose how it facilitates and encourages participation at meetings of security holders.
+Yes 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.
+Yes 6.5 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
 Yes